KwanLab/Autometa/docs/source/databases.rst

 - archaea single-copy-markers - `link <https://raw.githubusercontent.com/KwanLab/Autometa/main/autometa/databases/markers/archaea.single_copy.hmm>`__
 - archaea single-copy-markers cutoffs - `link <https://raw.githubusercontent.com/KwanLab/Autometa/main/autometa/databases/markers/archaea.single_copy.cutoffs>`__

-NCBI
+TAXA_DB
 ####

-If you are running Autometa for the first time you will need to download the NCBI databases.
+If you are running Autometa for the first time you will need to download the TAXA_DB databases.
 You may do this manually or using a few Autometa helper scripts.
 If you would like to use Autometa's scripts for this, you will first need to download Autometa (See :ref:`Installation`).

 .. code-block:: bash

-    # First configure where you want to download the NCBI databases
+    # First configure where you want to download the TAXA_DB databases
     autometa-config \\
         --section databases --option ncbi \\
         --value <path/to/your/ncbi/database/directory>

-    # Now download and format the NCBI databases
+    # Now download and format the TAXA_DB databases
     autometa-update-databases --update-ncbi

 .. note::